svx/mr.otlet/docs/faq.rst

 Frequently Asked Questions
 ==========================

-:Q: **Why you use Ubuntu and not Debian as default Operating System?**
+:Q: **Why you use Debian and not Ubuntu as default Operating System?**
-:A:Because, currently Ubuntu based images are faster building than Debian ones.
+:A:Because, Debian has a smaller base than Ubuntu.